An Overview on Psoas Impingement

 (Internal Snapping Hip Syndrome)

-Psoas Impingement, also known as Internal Snapping Hip Syndrome, occurs when the iliopsoas tendon, located on the front of the hip joint, becomes inflamed and tight due to repeated abnormal motion of the hip.
+Psoas impingement, also known as Internal Snapping Hip Syndrome, occurs when the iliopsoas tendon, located on the front of the hip joint, becomes inflamed and tight due to repeated abnormal motion of the hip.
 This motion causes the ITB band to snap across the pelvis and socket (acetabulum).
 The tendon can also compress the labrum, the cartilage that surrounds the socket (acetabulum), causing it to be crushed or torn.
-This condition is commonly seen in athletes who over-use the iliopsoas tendon such as gymnasts, dancers, and track and field participants, where the hip flexion muscle is used repeatedly.
+This condition is commonly seen in athletes who overuse the iliopsoas tendon, such as gymnasts, dancers, and track and field participants, where the hip flexion muscle is used repeatedly.
 Dr. Jeff Padalecki, orthopedic hip specialist, places an emphasis on the hip joint and is available to treat numerous conditions in Austin, Texas area residents, including Psoas impingement.

 The principal symptoms of psoas impingement are hip pain, inflammation and soreness.
 The patient experiences tightness in the hip or pain during activities that require flexibility and/or extension.
 A snapping feeling may be felt in the front part of the hip.

 Dr. Padalecki will conduct a thorough physical exam to evaluate the hip and rule out other pathologies.
 He will utilize x-rays to review the hip bone specifically as well as an MRI (magnetic resonance imaging) to examine the soft tissues and cartilage within the hip.
 In some cases he may order a dynamic ultrasound to confirm the diagnosis.